Client-side NLP research

 The second one, Sentiment (https://github.com/winster/sentiment), is basically an upgrade of the third one - Sentimental (https://github.com/thinkroth/Sentimental) with a better speed and an option to directly modify assessments of words.

-To assess the quality of Libs, I took several lists of reviews, positive and negative, 1000 each, and measured the number of positive and negative assessments made by the programs per hour.
+To assess the quality of Libs, We took several lists of reviews, positive and negative, 1000 each, and measured the number of positive and negative assessments made by the programs per hour.
 Below is one of benchmark results:

 Positive sentiment analysis: